Welcome to the new KidsHealth website! See what is new.

 If food allergy is suspected, your child may need an allergy test (skin tests or a blood test for specific allergic antibodies, previously called a RAST) to confirm what they are allergic to.
 This is to make sure you know what foods your child needs to avoid.
 In some cases, your child might need to go to a paediatric clinic or specialist.

-In babies and young children, some food allergies are not caused by IgE antibodies.
+In pēpi (babies) and young tamariki (children), some food allergies are not caused by IgE antibodies.
 These food allergies are known as 'non-IgE-mediated food allergies'.
 These types of allergies can take a long time to diagnose and you will often need the help of a paediatrician or specialist and dietitian.

 Some of the most common things people are allergic to are carried through the air.
 These include: